 1.5.1 The Localism Act 2011 requires all local authorities to prepare and publish pay policy statements.
 These statements must set out an authority's own policies towards a range of issues relating to the pay of its workforce, particularly its senior staff (or 'chief officers') and its lowest paid employees.
-Pay policy statements must be prepared for each financial year, approved by full Council and published on the grounds of openness and transparency
+Pay policy statements must be prepared for each financial year, approved by full Council and published.